Toogethr: The Smart Bell That Made Commuting Social Again

 The Solution: A Bell That Talks

-The Magic Fietsbel (Bike Bell)
+The Magic Fietsbel (Bicycle Bell)

 A smart bicycle bell in the office hallway that connects to Slack.
 When someone wants to cycle home, they ring the bell.
 Colleagues get notified and can join the ride.